MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 <a name="Summary"></a>
 ## Summary ##

-That's it for Part 6 of Operation Remote Resupply.
-By combining the power of Xamarin.UITest, Test Recorder, and Visual Studio Mobile Center, your entire development lifecycle is now complete, and fully automated.
-The tests you created in this lab, although simple, can provide you with a solid foundation for creating more thorough, robust, and meaningful UI acceptance tests as you travel along on your mobile app development journey using the Xamarin platform and other tools in the Xamarin tool set.
+The development lifecycle is now complete and fully automated.
+The tests you created in this lab, although simple, can serve as a starting point for more rigorous UI acceptance tests.
+For more information about Xamarin.UITest as well as its features and capabilities, see https://developer.xamarin.com/guides/testcloud/uitest/intro-to-uitest/.